Temporal bandwidth of consecutive polariton condensation

-From our theoretical analysis, we find that for the ballistic losses to influence the temporal dynamics of polariton condensation under consecutive pump-pulses, the temporal width of each pump-pulse should be shorter than the characteristic time of such losses.
-For the parameters of our system, the ballistic losses are $\sim 300 ~\rm fs$, estimated from the group velocity of polaritons and the diameter of the gaussian excitation spot (see SI, Section I \cite{SI_references}).
+From our theoretical analysis, we find that for the motion induced non-radiative bimolecular quenching to influence the temporal dynamics of polariton condensation under consecutive pump-pulses, the temporal width of each pump-pulse should be shorter than the characteristic time of such process.
+For the best-fit parameter value that reproduces both the real- and k-space imaging of the pump-pump experiment, the kinetic losses are below one picosecond within the k-space ($|{\rm\textbf{k}}|<3~\rm\upmu m^{-1}$).
 To confirm the validity of our model in describing the limitations of our system on the temporal bandwidth of consecutive polariton condensates, we perform a control experiment, where we use 2.5 ps pump-pulses.
 Under such pumping conditions, we do not observe any evidence of a time-delayed polariton amplification, see SI section III \cite{SI_references}.

-By comparing the time-delay scan under 2.5 ps and 200 fs pump-pulses, we find that the HWHM of the intensity profile changes from $\sim 2.6~\rm ps$ to $\sim 2.4~\rm ps$ for the shorter pump-pulses, predominantly due to the presence of ballistic polariton losses and the concomitant emergence of time-delayed polariton amplification.
+By comparing the time-delay scan under 2.5 ps and 200 fs pump-pulses, we find that the half width at half maximum of the intensity profile changes from $\sim 2.6~\rm ps$ to $\sim 2.4~\rm ps$ for the shorter pump-pulses, predominantly due to the presence of motion-induced polariton losses and the concomitant emergence of time-delayed polariton amplification.
 For the shorter pulses used here, we find that the minimum temporal separation of consecutive polariton condensates is limited to $4.2~\rm ps$, defined from the analogue of the Rayleigh criterion for the determination of the plateau region of the time-delay scan at longer times, see histograms on the right panel of Fig.\ref{fig:2}b.
 Whereas the maximum operation bandwidth is limited to 240 GHz, we note that the one parameter that dominates this limit, and does not depend on the intrinsic photophysics of the polymer, is the polariton lifetime.
 By varying both the exciton-photon detuning and the $Q$-factor of the cavity, we find that the maximum operation bandwidth may be substantially increased approaching 0.5 THz (see SI, section IV for device optimisation simulations \cite{SI_references}).